Minotaurasaurus: Discovery and Naming

-In 2003, a skull of an ankylosaurid was purchased for $10,000 USD by the private fossil collector and neuroscientist Vilayanur S. Ramachandran while accompanied by Clifford Miles at the Tucson Gem, Mineral and Fossil Showcase, Arizona.
-The skull was put on display by Robert Gaston for the fossil poacher Hollis Butts, who Ramachandran purchased it from.
+In 2003, a skull of an ankylosaurid was purchased for US$10,000 by the private fossil collector and neuroscientist Vilayanur S. Ramachandran while accompanied by Clifford Miles at the Tucson Gem, Mineral and Fossil Showcase, Arizona.
+The skull was put on display by Robert Gaston for the fossil dealer Hollis Butts, who Ramachandran purchased it from.

 The stratigraphic position was stated as being from the Gobi Desert of either Mongolia or China due to the provenance being unknown at the time.
 In 2006, Clifford Miles and his brother Clark Miles attempted to publish the description of the skull in a Polish Journal but was promptly rejected as the specimen was seemingly obtained illegally from Mongolia.
 Two years later, the authors stated that the specimen had come from the Barun Goyot Formation but later stated that they could not confirm its origin.
 The skull would later be described and named in 2009.
 The publication was later criticised by palaeontologists such as Mark Norell, Phillip J. Currie and Bolortsetseg Minjin due to the questionable origins of the specimen.

 The holotype specimen, INBR21004, consists of a skull with lower jaws and predentary.
 The type specimen is currently housed at the Victor Valley Museum in Apple Valley, California.
 The generic name, Minotaurasaurus, is derived from the Minotaur and the Greek word "sauros" (lizard), in reference to the bull-like appearance of the holotype skull.
 The specific name, ramachandrani, honours V. S. Ramachandran, who purchased the type specimen.

 In 2013, a Society of Vertebrate Paleontology abstract book mentioned the discovery of a second specimen of Minotaurasaurus (MAE 98 179) from the Uhkaa Tolgod locality of the late Campanian Djadochta Formation in the Nemegt Basin.
 The specimen consists of a skull, axis and first cervical half-ring, and it is part of the collection of the Mongolian Academy of Sciences.
 MAE 98 179 was reported as having insect burrows that continues into a pattern which is only seen in Late Cretaceous Gobi deposits.
 Penkalski & Tumanova (2016) would later describe the specimen, which was used to establish the stratigraphic position of the type specimen and the validity of the taxon, as before it was suggested by Arbour et al. (2014) and Arbour & Currie (2015) to be from the Barun Goyot Formation and a junior synonym of Tarchia kielanae.
 Its validity was also tested by Arbour & Currie (2012) by using a retrodeformation and finite element analysis, which found that many of its diagnostic features were likely not caused by deformation.